Ryan-PG/faradars-bloc-tutorial-random-users/README.md

 # Flutter Bloc Tutorial App - Random Users List

 This Flutter application is a tutorial demonstrating the usage of Bloc architecture in combination with the [Random User Generator API](https://randomuser.me) to fetch and display a list of random users.
-The tutorial is part of a larger programming series and will be uploaded to the [Faradars website](https://faradars.org).
+The tutorial is part of a larger Flutter programming series that is accessible from [Faradars Bloc Tutorial]([https://faradars.org](https://faradars.org/courses/bloc-architecture-in-flutter-fvflt305).

 ## Table of Contents